-Because corruption is so widespread and its effects are so damaging, almost all countries have passed or are in the process of passing laws against it.
+Because corruption is so widespread and its effects are so damaging, almost all countries have passed laws against it.
 Some anti-corruption laws focus on bribery of government officials, but the prohibitions described in this guide and in our Code of Conduct apply to improper payments to private individuals-commercial bribery-as well.
 As expected, penalties and punishment for corruption are severe, both for companies and individual offenders, alike.